-You won’t have problems using a Visa or MasterCard branded card in Hungary, and like in Australia, American Express is accepted in fewer places.
+You won't have problems using a Visa or Mastercard branded card in Hungary, and like in Australia, American Express is accepted in fewer places.
 Bankwest is a standout provider in the travel credit card space.
-Bankwest waives the currency conversion fee when you use one of their platinum credit cards outside Australia, the international ATM fee is waived as well; however, using your credit card for cash withdrawals is not advised due to cash advance and interest charges.
+Bankwest waives the currency conversion fee when you use one of their platinum credit cards outside Australia; however, using your credit card for cash withdrawals is not advised due to cash advance and interest charges.

-The 28 Degrees MasterCard is another product which waives the currency conversion fee; but unlike some of the Bankwest platinum cards, the 28 Degrees card doesn’t offer complimentary travel insurance.
+The Latitude 28° Global Platinum Mastercard is another product which waives the currency conversion fee; but unlike some of the Bankwest platinum cards, the Latitude 28° Global Platinum Mastercard doesn't offer complimentary travel insurance.
 Compare standalone travel insurance policies for Europe.

 - Tip: Some credit cards give you complimentary insurance cover when you charge the cost of your travel ticket to your account, which can be a saving of a couple of hundred.